National Trust: Expansion

 Bodiam Castle was acquired by the Trust in 1926.

 In 1920 the National Trust lost the last of its three founders, Rawnsley.
 The Trust's 5,000 acres of land in the Lake District were augmented by gifts in his memory, including part of the Great Wood on Derwentwater.
-In 1923 literary critic John Bailey took over as chairman of the Trust.
+In 1923, literary critic John Bailey took over as chairman of the Trust.
 Under his chairmanship, the Trust saw an increase in funds, membership, and properties.
 The 1920s saw the acquisition of more archaeological sites, including Cissbury Ring in West Sussex, and early buildings, including two medieval castles (Bodiam Castle in East Sussex and Tattershall Castle, Lincolnshire) bequeathed to the Trust by Lord Curzon.
 In 1925 the Trust launched a national appeal to buy the Ashridge Estate in Hertfordshire, successfully raising a record £80,000.
-When Bailey died in 1931 The Times paid tribute to him: "The strong position which the National Trust now occupies is largely due to him, and it will perhaps never be known how many generous gifts of rural beauty and historic interest the nation owes, directly or indirectly, to his persuasive enthusiasm."
+After Bailey's death in 1931, The Times credited him with helping to build the Trust's strong position and to encourage gifts of countryside and historic places to the nation.

 The Trust, which already owned a large area of the Lake District, acquired its first piece of land in the Peak District in 1930.
 Four years later, Ilam Hall was presented to the Trust for use as a youth hostel.
 The 1930s saw an expansion of the Trust's interest in coastal conservation, with more than thirty small coastal properties in Devon and Cornwall alone given to the Trust.
-In 1934 the Trust acquired its first village, West Wycombe in Buckinghamshire, which was donated to the Trust by the Royal Society of Arts, which had bought it from Sir John Lindsay Dashwood five years previously.
+In 1934, the Trust acquired its first village, West Wycombe in Buckinghamshire, which was donated to the Trust by the Royal Society of Arts, which had bought it from Sir John Lindsay Dashwood five years previously.
 Quarry Bank Mill in Cheshire was donated to the Trust in 1939 with an estate including the village of Styal, which had been built for the mill workers by Samuel Greg.

 During the 1930s and 1940s, the Trust benefited from the unconventional fundraising tactics of Ferguson's Gang; a group of women with pseudonyms such as Bill Stickers and Red Biddy who wore disguises and carried out stunts when delivering money to the Trust.
 Their donations enabled the Trust to purchase various properties including Shalford Mill, in Surrey, and Newtown Old Town Hall, on the Isle of Wight.